AztecProtocol/engineering-designs/in-progress/proving-queue/0005-proving-queue.md

 ```

-Proving request data, such as input witness and recursive proofs are stored in a directory labelled with the job's id.
+Proving request data, such as input witness and recursive proofs are stored in a directory labelled with the job's id residing on an NFS share/S3 bucket or similar.
+This is an optimsation, as prover agents can access the data independently, without requiring the broker to transfer large amounts of data to them.
+If it turns out that this is not required then the proof requests will reside on a disk local to the broker and will be transferred over the network from the broker.
+Maybe this should be a configurable aspect of the system.

 ![alt text](./broker.png)